 Before you start potty training twins, there are a few things you need to think through.
 You can’t plan how your twin toddlers will react to the toilet or potty, but you can do a lot of things to make sure that they’re motivated.
-It’s important that they’re positive towards using the toilet or potty.
-Your reactions to their training efforts also need to be positive (even though it’s hard, when they wet themselves several times a day!)
+It’s important that they’re feeling positively towards using the toilet or potty.
+Your reactions to their training efforts also need to be positive.

 Take a look at these 7 tips on potty training, before you start potty training twins.